"Broken Heart Syndrome," or Takotsubo Cardiomyopathy

 - We communicate better.
 We’re able to express our thoughts, feelings, and problems in words.
 Talking with someone relieves stress more readily than for men.

 - Try to manage your everyday issues and don’t let them build up.
-Sometimes women have so many responsibilities: work, children, elderly parents… you don’t take the time you need for yourself, and it can suffocate you, making you unhappy.
+Sometimes, women have so many responsibilities (work, children, elderly parents) they don’t take the time you need for themselves, and it can suffocate you, making you unhappy.